 With 1932’s The Mouthpiece we get to some hardcore pre-Code content — of the social comment kind.
 Joseph Jackson’s script from Frank Collins’ play showcases our distrust of sneaky attorneys with a dramatization of a real wealthy New York lawyer who earned exorbitant fees speaking for the mob and defending criminals in court.
 The show is also one of the key films of actor Warren William, a ‘king of pre-Code’ known for expert portrayals of slick villainy.
 No matter how many Commandments a William character breaks, we must admire his sheer nerve.

 Even more eye opening to Depression-era audiences is a scene where Vince ‘earns’ thousands of dollars by a slick trick negotiating a deal for an embezzler.
-The idea, of course, is that any rich lawyer is a scoundrel taking advantage of his legal privileges to carve big profits out of others’ misfortunes.
+The idea, of course, is that any rich lawyer is just a scoundrel carving big profits out of others’ misfortunes.
 The corrupt Vince is eventually led back to the side of righteousness for love of the one girl that said No. Country girl Celia (Sidney Fox) refuses Vince’s overtures and stays loyal to her fiancé.
 When Vince puts her happiness before the interests of his gangland clients, the story races to a violent ending.

-Top inspector Fran¸ois St. Cyr (Frank Morgan) runs his special police unit like a spy organization, using undercover agents with names like “K-31” (Rochelle Hudson) to learn what the rich, influential and corrupt are up to in Paris.
+Top inspector Francois St. Cyr (Frank Morgan) runs his special police unit like a spy organization, using undercover agents with names like “K-31” (Rochelle Hudson) to learn what the rich, influential and corrupt of Paris are up to.
 Rather than detail the plot, I’ll just list the elements thrown into this pulpy thriller: several murders, a suicide, a White Russian nobleman (Gregory Ratoff) who kidnaps a flower girl (Gwili Andre) to pass off as the lost Princess Anastasia, Svengali-like hypnosis, a castle guarded by Asian henchmen and killer dogs, a hero burglar-thief (John Warburton) enlisted by the cops to help find the kidnap victim, a secret dungeon, murder by the slow draining of blood (!), and a mad artist who makes statues by exsanguinating living women and covering them in plaster.
 And talk about narrative economy… all this plays out in just 58 minutes!

 Paul Kroll is based on the magnate Swede Ivar Kreuger, who popularized the superstition of ‘three on a match‘ to increase the volume of his matchbook business — smokers indeed responded to his marketing ploy.
 Warners’ version augments Kroll’s financial chicanery by showing him starting as a lowly custodian at a ballpark, cheating his friends as well as his employers.
 He double-crosses everyone who helps him, especially the women.
 Glenda Farrell has a brief scene as the wife of a friend; he betrays her and takes her money.
 Kroll maintains female agents in foreign capitals by convincing each (Claire Dodd, Juliette Compton) that he plans to marry her.
 He’s finally undone by a French movie star (Lili Damita), who proves to be his equal in romantic deception.

-The highly entertaining The Match King is about an extreme case and ought to be part of citizenship classes — it’s a worthy exposé of a system that rewards conmen.
-It’s easy for ordinary audiences to undersand Paul Kroll — he begins by cheating in the workplace, stealing the jobs of other workers.
+The highly entertaining The Match King ought to be part of citizenship classes — it’s a worthy exposé of a system that rewards conmen.
+It’s easy for ordinary audiences to undersand Paul Kroll.
+He begins by cheating in the workplace, stealing the jobs of other workers.
 As a Depression-era political statement, it’s as subversive as I Am a Fugitive from a Chain Gang.